- Find a Cottage

 You searched for properties in Inverness, Loch Ness & Nairn.

-Our Loch Ness, Inverness and Nairn cottages offer something for the whole family.
+Our Loch Ness holiday cottages cottages offer something for the whole family.
 If you are looking for seclusion, the wild glens provide a diverse range of wildlife from golden eagles to the majestic stag.
 Loch side beaches and forests are never far away, offering outdoor activities such as walking, cycling, fishing or golfing, whilst still being close to the city of Inverness.

 Loch Ness makes an ideal holiday base with numerous attractions on its doorstep while it also gives you scope to tour the Northern Highlands of Scotland, the West Coast and the Isle of Skye which is just 90 minutes away.

 Wilderness Cottages have a large selection of quality self-catering properties around Loch Ness which we are certain will more than satisfy your holiday expectations.